peccoud/strain-verification/README.md

 python SPAdes/run_SPAdes_assembly.py
 ```

+## Annotation by blasting
+TBD.

 ## Assembly metrics (Quast)

-TODO: Explain some of the metrics
+Quast is run as part of assembly pipelines, so there is no need to run it separately.
+Various metrics reported by Quast are explained in [http://quast.bioinf.spbau.ru/manual.html#sec3](its manual).

 ## Subsampling series
 Subsampling series were performed to assess the effect of depth of sequencing on variant calling and assembly quality.
 Variant calling in subsamplling series was performed with Samtools and assemblies were made with SPAdes.
-In each round of subsampling, three steps were performed:
+In each round of subsampling, following steps were performed:

 * Subsampling itself
 * Variant calling with Samtools